inpsyde/php-coding-standards/README.md

 Choose _"Local"_ in the _"Configuration"_ dropdown.
-Click the _"..."_ button next to the dropdown, it will show a dialog where you need to specify the path for the Code Sniffer executable (it should be in the `vendor` directory).
+Click the _"..."_ button next to the dropdown, it will show a dialog where you need to specify the path for the Code Sniffer executable.
-Enter `vendor/bin/phpcs` (`vendor/bin/phpcs.bat` on Windows).
+Open the file selection dialog, navigate to `vendor/bin/` in your project and select `phpcs` (`phpcs.bat` on Windows).
 Click the _"Validate"_ button next to the path input field, if everything is fine a success message will be shown at the bottom of the window.